xcirel/python-app/README.md

 ## ArgoCD

 Now, I decided to use ArgoCD to manage the deployment of this application and maybe other apps in the future.
-The ArgoCD configuration is located in the `argocd` directory.
+The ArgoCD configuration is located in the `charts/argocd` directory.

-Reference to get samples which I used for constructing my custom values can be found [here](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd).
+Reference to get samples which I used for constructing my custom values file can be found [here](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd).

 To install ArgoCD, run the following command: